PeterMagdyIskander/siemens-submission/README.md

 2. **Add Goals**: Start by adding your goals using the provided interface.

-3. **Manage Tasks**: For each goal, add tasks, edit task details, mark tasks as complete, or delete them as needed.
+3. **Manage Tasks**: For each goal, add tasks, edit task details, mark tasks as complete (easy tasks increase your progress by 10%, medium by 20% and hard by 30%), or delete them as needed.

 4. **Track Progress**: Monitor the progress of your goals using the progress bar provided.